-Everyday this year, 17,000 more children will live and 650 more mothers will survive childbirth than each day in 1990.
-Sadly, women and children are still dying in alarming numbers from preventable causes.
-Each year, 289,000 women die from pregnancy-related causes and 6.3 million children die before their fifth birthdays – 44 percent of them in their first month of life.
-That translates to 18,000 children under the age of 5 and 800 pregnant women or women in childbirth dying every day.
+Every day this year, 17,000 more children will live, and 650 more mothers will survive childbirth than each day in 1990.
+But sadly, women and children are still dying in alarming numbers from preventable causes.
+Each year, 289,000 women die from pregnancy-related causes, and 6.3 million children die before their fifth birthdays – nearly half of them in their first month of life.
+That translates to 18,000 children under the age of 5 and 800 pregnant women or women during childbirth dying every day.

-June 2015 marks the third anniversary of the Child Survival Call to Action and the launch of Committing to Child Survival: A Promise Renewed.
-The Call to Action was a catalytic event, leading to increased mobilization of resources and efforts.
+This year marks the third anniversary of the Child Survival Call to Action and the launch of Committing to Child Survival: A Promise Renewed.
+The 2012 Call to Action was a catalytic event, leading to increased mobilization of resources and efforts.
 The challenge going forward is to align all actors around those actions that can have the greatest enduring impact.

-- Download the full PDF version of the Acting on the Call: Ending Preventable Child and Maternal Deaths Report [PDF, 14MB]
+- Download the full PDF version of the Acting on the Call: Ending Preventable Child and Maternal Deaths Report [PDF, 11MB]